Relying Party Solution

 The error correction level chosen for the QR Code MUST be Q (Quartily - up to 25%), since it offers a good balance between error correction capability and data density/space.
 This level of quality and error correction allows the QR Code to remain readable even if it is damaged or partially obscured.

-When the flow is Cross Device, the user-agent needs to check the session status to the endpoint made available by Relying Party (status endpoint).
-This check MAY be implemented in the form of JavaScript code, within the page that shows the QRCode, then the user-agent checks the status with a polling strategy in seconds or a push strategy (eg: web socket).
+Be the flow Same Device or Cross Device, the user-agent needs to check the session status to the endpoint made available by Relying Party (status endpoint).
+This check MAY be implemented in the form of JavaScript code, within the page that shows the QRCode or the href button pointing to the request URL.
+The JavaScript code makes the user-agent check the status endpoint using a polling strategy in seconds or a push strategy (eg: web socket).

-Since the QRcode page and the status endpoint are implemented by the Relying Party, it is under the Relying Party responsability the implementation details of this solution, since it is related to the Relying Party's internal API.
-However, the text below offers an implementation solution.
+Since the html page and the status endpoint are implemented by the Relying Party, it is under the Relying Party responsability the implementation details of this solution, because this is related to the Relying Party's internal API.
+However, the text below describes an implementation example.

-The Relying Party MUST bind the request of the user-agent, with a session cookie marked as Secure and HttpOnly , with the issued request.
+The Relying Party binds the request of the user-agent, with a session cookie marked as Secure and HttpOnly, with the issued request.
 The request url SHOULD include a parameter with a random value.
-The HTTP response returned by this specialized endpoint MAY contain the HTTP status codes listed below:
+The HTTP response returned by this status endpoint MAY contain the HTTP status codes listed below:

 • 201 Created.
 The signed Request Object was issued by the Relying Party that waits to be downloaded by the Wallet Instance at the request_uri endpoint.